Sewer Gas Smell in House: Causes, Health Risks & Solutions

 Dry P-Traps

 The P-trap is the curved pipe section beneath every sink, shower, tub, and floor drain.
 It holds a small reservoir of water that physically blocks sewer gas from traveling up through the drain opening.
-When a fixture goes unused for an extended period — a guest bathroom, a basement utility sink, a vacation home — that water evaporates.
+Municipal water utilities and plumbing professionals consistently identify dry traps as the single most common source of sewer gas odor in buildings.
+When a fixture goes unused for an extended period (a guest bathroom, a basement utility sink, a vacation home), that water evaporates.
 Once it's gone, there's nothing stopping gases from rising freely into the room.

-The fix is simple: run water for 30–60 seconds through any drain that hasn't been used recently.
+The fix is simple: run water for 30 to 60 seconds through any drain that hasn't been used recently.
 The trap refills immediately.

 Broken or Deteriorated Wax Ring (Toilet Seal)